Misato-Seki/musical-octo-guide/2_Basic_structure_and_main_functionalities.md

 # Project phase 2 - Basic structure and main functionalities

-This document provides a detailed summary of the project's second(current) phase, focusing on its architecture, core functionalities.
+This document provides a detailed summary of the project's second phase(current situation), focusing on its architecture and core functionalities.

 ## 1. Environment
-- **Local Development**: The project can be run locally using Node.js and PostgreSQL.
+- **Current**: The project can be run **locally** using Node.js and PostgreSQL.
-- **Version Control**: The codebase is managed using Git and hosted on GitHub.
-- **Environment Variables**: Sensitive information such as database connection strings are managed using environment variables.
-These are stored in a `.env` file.
+- **Future**: The project will be deployed using Cloud service.

 ## 2. Backend
 - **Express.js** is used to define API routes and handle HTTP requests.
-- endpoint to retrive all skills and register news skill (**/api/skills**) is ready.

 Here is a link to the server setup file: [server.js](./backend/server.js)